 CONSIDER A BROWSER AS YOUR MOST IMPORTANT DEVELOPER TOOL

-For web developing, it is indispensable to run at least two browsers, for better controlling and comparing of the HTML pages.
-Additionally, mobile devices (iOS, Android) should also be used for platform and browser checking.
+For web developing, it is indispensable to run several desktop and mobile browsers, for better controlling and comparing of the HTML pages and for platform and browser checking.

 Chrome or Firefox (both running on Windows, OSX, Android, Firefox also on iOS)